-A mobile CMMS app is a great asset for maintenance teams, especially if the app incorporates device features.
-Here are three native mobile features that boost manufacturers' operations.
+Here are three native mobile software features that boost manufacturers' operations.

-When it comes to a computerized maintenance management systems (CMMS), the key point to remember is that this solution isn't replacing or minimizing the role of your staff.
-Every automated feature offers workers more efficiency and effectiveness in their day to day work, especially when it comes to mobile applications.
+When it comes to computerized maintenance management systems (or CMMS software), the key point to remember is that this solution isn't replacing or minimizing the role of your staff.
+Every automated feature offers workers more efficiency and effectiveness in their day-to-day work, especially when it comes to mobile applications.

 - Inventory control